TefoAM/pokedox/README.md

 # pokedox
-this repository has contains the app pokedox created using the angular
+this repository contains all the files of the app pokedox created using the angular.